 Shabbat Table Talk

-This week’s teaching commentary was prepared by
+This week’s teaching commentary is by

-Bat Kol alumni 2001
+Bat Kol alum 2008

 [Copyright © 2017]

 PLEASE NOTE: The weekly Parashah commentaries represent the research and creative thought of their authors, and are meant to stimulate deeper thinking about the meaning of the Scriptures.
 While they draw upon the study methods and sources employed by the Bat Kol Institute, the views and conclusions expressed in these commentaries are solely those of their authors, and do not necessarily represent the views of Bat Kol.
 The commentaries, along with all materials published on the Bat Kol website, are copyrighted by the writers, and are made available for personal and group study, and local church purposes.
-Permission is needed for other purposes.
+Permission needed for other purposes.
 Questions, comments and feedback are always welcome.